Quantized plastic deformation: Case study

-According to Fig. \ref{FigProfs}(a,b) in the interval $0<\alpha<0.5$ the response is elastic, the global deformation is (almost) affine with all the elements following essentially identical trajectories in the configurational space of metric tensors (while remaining inside the FED).
+According to Fig. \ref{FigProfs}(a,b), in the interval $0<\alpha<0.5$ the response is elastic and the global deformation is (almost) affine, with all the elements following essentially identical trajectories in the configurational space of metric tensors (while remaining inside the FED).
 During this deformation stage, the fluctuations are effectively absent and the classical continuum elasticity theory is fully applicable.
 Despite the overall nonlinearity of the model, this purely elastic response along the simple shear deformation path is almost linear.
 The quenched disorder is apparently too small to cause any tangible plastic deformation.
 Such a stage is realistic only for specially grown pristine crystals and its main role here is to \emph{prepare} a more generic state of the crystal with a meaningful configuration of crystal defects.

-The role of such preparation is played by a system-size dislocation avalanche converting a singular (cold) configuration into a generic (hot) one.
-Such avalanche takes place at $\alpha=0.5$ when the configurational points reach collectively the boundary of the FED and the crystal undergoes massive instability.
-The system is frustrated due to the necessity to perform plastic correction simultaneously in almost all elements and in our algorithm, the associated massive correction is performed in a single loop over all the elements.
+The role of such preparation is played by a system-size dislocations avalanche converting a singular (cold) configuration into a generic (hot) one.
+Such an avalanche takes place at $\alpha=0.5$ when the configurational points collectively reach the boundary of the FED and the crystal undergoes massive instability.
+The system is frustrated due to the necessity to perform plastic correction simultaneously in almost all elements, and in our algorithm the associated massive correction is performed in a single loop over all the elements.

-The system-size avalanche at $\alpha=0.5$ proceeds in the fast time through the nucleation of a large number of dislocations which partially annihilate and partially self organize inside the computational domain, eventually forming a complex post-avalanche spatial distribution of mutually locked dislocations.
+The system-size avalanche at $\alpha=0.5$ proceeds (in fast time) through the nucleation of a large number of dislocations, which partially annihilate and partially self-organize inside the computational domain, eventually forming a complex post-avalanche spatial distribution of mutually locked dislocations.
 During this process the stress drops and a large amount of energy is dissipated.
-The dissipated {energy} is not accounted for directly as we neglect the possibility of its transport by waves and keep unresolved the processes of thermalization and heat conduction.
+The dissipated {energy} is not accounted for directly, as we neglect the possibility of its transport by waves and keep the processes of thermalization and heat conduction unresolved.